simonava5/Final-Project-for-Programming-and-Scripting/README.md

 Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 [Pandas](https://pandas.pydata.org/)

+### What is Matplot?

+Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.[Matplotlib](https://matplotlib.org/)

 # 2. ANALYSIS

 In this analysis of the Iris Data Set, I will be looking at 3 species - Iris Setosa, Iris Virginica, Iris Versicolor and their four variables in cm.
 These are as follows: